djparentx/ES-Icons-Customizer/README.md

 Find an icon you like.
 Open in a text editor.
 Paste the values in the corresponding section of the script.
 Replace any color values with the corresponding variables used in the script.

-If you bork it and ES still lanuches run the 'Restore Defaults' script to save your butt.
+If you bork it and ES still launches run the 'Restore Defaults' script to save your butt.